mrdja026/image_analyzer/port_prd.md

     - Finally, await ollamaService.analyzeDocument().

-    - Return the final analysis.
+    - Return the final analysis. ✅

-    - **Task 3.3**: Implement src/lib/ui.ts for progress tracking (spinners with ora, bars with cli-progress, styling with chalk) based on --progress style.
+    - **Task 3.4**: Implement src/lib/ui.ts for progress tracking (spinners with ora, bars with cli-progress, styling with chalk) based on --progress style.
 Port from progress_display.py and progress_tracker.py; support real-time updates and token rate estimation.
-(Effort: Medium; Dependencies: Task 2.1; Success: Progress displays correctly during a mock analysis.)
+(Effort: Medium; Dependencies: Task 2.1; Success: Progress displays correctly during a mock analysis.) ✅

+    - **Task 3.5**: Add CLI options to display tokens per second and time elapsed during processing (--show-tokens-per-second, --show-time-elapsed), similar to the Python version.
+Update UI components to respect these options.
+(Effort: Medium; Dependencies: Task 3.4; Success: CLI options work correctly and display the performance metrics when enabled.) ✅

-   **Phase 4: Building the CLI and User Interface**
+   **Phase 4: Building the CLI and User Interface** ✅
-    - **Task 4.1**:     Task 4.1: Use yargs in src/main.ts to implement a modern, subcommand-based CLI structure.
+    - **Task 4.1**: Use yargs in src/main.ts to implement a modern, subcommand-based CLI structure.

         picture ocr <path>: A command that runs only the raw text extraction pipeline.